Top 5 Challenges for Machine Learning Projects

 Although scientists, engineers, and business mavens agree we might have finally entered the golden age of artificial intelligence you have to be ready to face much more challenges than you think when planning a machine learning project.

 Entrepreneurs, designers, and managers tend to overestimate the present capabilities of machine learning.
-They expect the algorithms to learn quickly and deliver precise predictions to complex queries.
+They expect the algorithms to learn quickly and deliver accurate predictions to complex queries.
 They expect wizardry.

 The black box problem

-Artificial Intelligence supervisors understand the input (the data that the algorithm analyses) and the output (the decision it makes).
+Artificial Intelligence supervisors understand the input (the training data that the machine learning algorithm analyses) and the output (the decision it makes).
 While the engineers are able to understand how a single prediction was made, it is very difficult to understand how the whole model works.

 Some AI researchers, agree with Google's Ali Rahimi, who claims that machine learning has recently become a new form of "alchemy", and the entire field has become a black box.
 It is a significant obstacle in the development of other AI applications like medicine, driverless cars, or automatic assessment of credit rating.
 What if an algorithm’s diagnosis is wrong?
 How will a car manufacturer explain the behavior of the autopilot when a fatal accident happens?
 How will a bank answer a customer’s complaint?